 \section{Introduction}

 \IEEEPARstart{I}{n} recent years, the field of communication systems has witnessed significant advancements, particularly with the integration of deep learning techniques.
-Among these, autoencoders (AEs) have emerged as a powerful tool for designing next-generation communication systems, due to their ability to provide end-to-end optimisation systems, i.e., joint optimisation of both the transmitter and receiver.
-This paper provides a comprehensive survey on the application of AE in communication systems, focussing on their architectures, challenges, and future directions.
-The primary objective is to explore how AEs can address the limitations of traditional mathematical models, which often rely on simplifying assumptions and may not capture the full complexity of real-world communication environments.
-Using the data-driven capabilities of AEs, this study aims to identify the enhancement of the system design and performance of communication systems, offering robust solutions using AEs for end-to-end optimisation.
+Among these, autoencoders (AEs) have emerged as a powerful tool for designing next-generation communication systems, due to their ability to provide end-to-end optimization systems, i.e., joint optimization of both the transmitter and receiver.
+This paper provides a comprehensive survey on the application of AE in communication systems, with a focus on their architectures, challenges, and future directions.
+The primary objective is to explore how AEs can address the limitations of current communication systems, which often rely on simplifying assumptions and may not capture the full complexity of real-world communication environments.